Last Updated on February 18, 2023

 Anna Maria Island has several places where you can rent kayaks and paddle boards.

-There are also a few companies on the island that do kayak and paddle board tours.
+There are also a few companies on the island that do kayak and paddleboard tours.

 We did a guided kayak tour with Happy Paddlers, which is just across the bridge in Longboat Key.